 The Hofstra University Electronic Reserve Policy covers Ares electronic course reserves, Blackboard, and all content otherwise reproduced and displayed in electronic form.
 All members of the Hofstra community are expected to comply with this policy.
 The additional resources listed in this guide provide more detailed assistance in utilizing university resources in ways which fully comply with university copyright policy.

 Assistance is available for your copyright journey.
-Contact Sarah McCleskey, Head of Access Services, at 516-463-5076 or Sarah.E.McCleskey@hofstra.edu.
-I am available for copyright consultations with faculty, presentations on copyright and fair use in the educational environment, assistance with obtaining copyright permissions, guidance on fair use, licensing streaming video content, obtaining Public Performance Rights for film screenings, etc.
+Contact Sarah McCleskey, Head of Resource and Collection Services, at 516-463-5076 or Sarah.E.McCleskey@hofstra.edu.
+I am available for assistance with o

 This guide does not offer legal advice.
 The Office of General Counsel assists with legal issues and concerns affecting the University.

 This site is compliant with the W3C-WAI Web Content Accessibility Guidelines

 HOFSTRA UNIVERSITY Hempstead, NY 11549-1000 (516) 463-6600 © 2000-2009 Hofstra University